KatherineMichel/get-a-jumpstart-on-collaboration-and-code-review-in-github-devict-hacktoberfest-talk/README.md

 Here are a couple of common scenarios
 In the first scenario, you are a maintainer of a shared repo.
 You fetch the updates from origin (shared repo), checkout the local master branch, and merge the remote-tracking branch master into the local branch master.
 In the second scenario, you are working from a clone of a fork.
-You fetch the updates from the upstream (shared repo that you presumably do not have write permission to), checkout the local master branch, merge the remote-tracking branch master into your local branch master and push the updates to the master branch of your fork (which is your origin).
+You fetch the updates from the upstream (shared repo), checkout the local master branch, merge the remote-tracking branch master into your local branch master and push the updates to the master branch of your fork (which is your origin).

 </td></tr>